How GDPR Regulations Impact Attracting New Customers Without Breaking the Law

 What Not to Do: You cannot export emails from social medial platforms like Facebook and LinkedIn to your CRM.
 Chrome extensions that generate a business email from a LinkedIn profile that you then send an email to your business account are non-compliant.

 What You Can Do: Continue to use social media to build an engaging and authoritative brand online.
 You can still use social media to create and post engaging content without worry about compliance.
 For instance, Facebook posts are compliant as they do not collect personal information for your followers.
 Paid ads are also compliant, and can be a huge benefit to your social media marketing strategy.
 To really make the most of social media, I recommend investing time in creating a real community by creating Facebook groups, events, or other areas where you can engage with your niche community and followers.

 Though GDPR might sound confusing, remember that we’re all in this together.
 Many companies are still grappling with the new regulations and learning what exactly its effect on business in the US will be.
 In the meantime, your business, no matter its size, must make sure you have the proper systems in place when it comes to retrieving, storing, and using your customers’ personal information.
 If you don’t, there are real consequences you may have to face—a fine of up to 4% of your annual revenue may be handed down for major infringements.
 However, the EU understands that some companies may not have met the May 28th deadline, and they are willing to work with those businesses, though they must see that attempts to move toward compliance have been made to avoid starting an investigation.

 In parting, we’ll tell you to follow these steps to help you become compliant:

-5 Things You Should do to Become Compliant
+5 Things You Should do to Become GDPR Compliant:

-If you’re eager to learn more about how to successfully run a business, then follow Cereal Entrepreneur on our blog, and check us out on Facebook, YouTube, and Instagram for more helpful information daily.
+If you’re eager to learn more about how to successfully run a business, then follow Cereal Entrepreneur on our blog.